cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m1_o2_sign_up/description.md

 Welcome to the Cloudinary Ship!
 Before you can get started you will need to generate your Staff Badge to gain access to our ship.

-To complete this, you will need to enter your Cloudinary Cloud Namea, API Key, and API Secret
+To complete this, you will need to enter your Cloudinary Cloud Name, API Key, and API Secret

 Enter the information into the form on the right and click _HACK_ to verify and save this information.